I bet you want to know more about me - is it safe to do business with me?

 Several people have said to me, "Why don't you just have an auction sale and sell them all in one day?"
 My brother Ernie suggested getting an expert to come and assess the whole collection first and then inviting collectors to come bid on the whole 'shootin' match.'

 My answer was and still is - WHAT!?
-I'd have to hire 4-5 people (remember, my back is not healed or strong enough now to lug them around all by myself!) just to unpack all those boxes - and that somewhere big enough to display them.
+I'd have to hire 4-5 people (remember, my back was not healed or strong enough now to lug them around all by myself!) just to unpack all those boxes - and that somewhere big enough to display them.
 Which means I'd have to rent some big showroom in a hotel, or at least a school gym, if it was summertime.
 Then, I'd have to check around for someone who really KNEW all the various types of diecast models Tom gathered, so we'd get an accurate estimate of the values.
 That could mean flying in someone from another country.
 And what would that expert charge for his services?
 There might be a handful of collectors that live in driving distance from Saskatoon, but what if none of them could afford, or would even want to buy ALL of Tom's models? - I would have spent heaps of money that I do not have, and would not have any guarantee of getting the full value for each item.

 In my mind, the best plan is still this plan.
 To put the models on this site, research each one carefully to determine what the details and the story of that piece are, and the best price to put on it.
 Then collectors from anywhere in the world can find this site, and they can pay for the shipping.
 Eventually, all the pieces will be sold.
 This way will take longer, but it will be most thorough and my nieces shall get the full benefit of their inheritance!